Brooyar State Forest Sunshine Coast

 Photo credit: Ross Naumann, QPWS volunteer

-When abseiling, only use approved numbered anchor points provided.
+When abseiling and rock climbing, only use approved numbered anchor points provided.

 Photo credit: Ross Naumann, QPWS volunteer